-For further statistical analysis of trait-based variance in albacore diet composition across geographies, all data from the 26 studies and 69 observations were transformed to presence/absence to meet the model data distribution requirements.
-Poorly sampled locations were excluded from analyses (samples from South Pacific, South Atlantic and Indian Oceans), as well as rare species that only occurred once or twice in this reduced dataset.
-We therefore compare the diet composition for albacore from sampling locations in the North Pacific (samples mainly come from the California Current System), North Atlantic (largely representing North Atlantic Drift), and Mediterranean Sea, providing us with 57 observations of albacore diet composition and including 98 species.
+For statistical modelling of trait-based variance in albacore diet composition across geographies, rare species that occurred once or twice in this reduced dataset.
+Due to overdispersion in frequency of occurrence data containing large variation in species composition values, and in meeting model assumptions of normality, we used data on species presence/absence in diets, which was also the most consistently reported and translatable metric of contribution historically.
+Poorly sampled locations were excluded from further analyses (samples from South Pacific [n = 7 observations], South Atlantic [n = 2], and Indian [n = 3] Oceans, altogether from 4 studies), as well as.
+We therefore compare the diet composition for albacore from sampling locations in the North Pacific (n = 27, samples mainly come from the California Current System), North Atlantic (n = 21, largely representing North Atlantic Drift), and Mediterranean Sea (n = 9), providing us with 57 observations from 22 studies of albacore diet composition, and including 98 species.

-We use a fourth-corner, model-based approach (Dray & Legendre, 2008; Brown et al., 2014), which builds on the generalised linear modelling (GLM) framework (Nelder & Wedderburn, 1972) to simultaneously test how the composition of albacore diets (L matrix of species presence/absence) differed as a function of two different types of explanatory variables: an environmental variable (R matrix, here containing geographic locations sampled) and prey trait information (Q matrices), producing the trait-environment interaction (QxR) or the fourth corner solution to a multi-matrix problem.
-We therefore built 3 models to test the role of species identity (no traits) or two types of trait information (individual trait values Q1 and seven trait guilds Q2), and geographic location (R) in explaining the presence of prey types (L) across the global data set (Table 2).
+We use a fourth-corner, model-based approach (Dray & Legendre, 2008; Brown et al., 2014), which builds on the generalised linear modelling (GLM) framework (Nelder & Wedderburn, 1972) to simultaneously test how the composition of albacore diets (L matrix of species presence/absence) differed as a function of two different types of explanatory variables: a geographic variable (R matrix, here containing locations sampled) and prey trait information (Q matrices), producing the trait-geographic interaction (QxR) or the fourth corner solution to a multi-matrix problem.
+We built 3 models to test the role of species identity (with no traits) or two types of trait information (individual trait values Q1 and trait guilds Q2), and geographic location (R) in explaining the presence of prey types (L) across the global data set (Table 2).

 We used a binomial distribution for presence/absence data, analysed via logistic regression (with logit link function) using the traitglm function in the R package mvabund (version 4.1.12) (Wang et al., 2021).
-We include a species effect in models (i.e., a different intercept term for each species), akin to fitting a random effect variable to account for differences in absolute number of species occurrences (Brown et al., 2014; Wang et al., 2021).
+We included a species effect in models (i.e., a different intercept term for each species), akin to fitting a random effect variable to account for differences in absolute number of species occurrences (Brown et al., 2014; Wang et al., 2021).
 Additionally, models were fit with a LASSO penalty, specifying the fitting method as ‘glm1path’, using penalised likelihood to impose a constraint on estimates of model parameters (Hastie et al., 2009; Brown et al., 2014).
 This constraint shrinks coefficients to zero when not statistically significant, providing a combined approach for variable selection, p-value adjustment for multiple models, and parameter estimation to evaluate the magnitude and significance of an explanatory variable (Hastie et al., 2009).
-Trait-environment relationships for individual trait variables and constructed trait guilds were illustrated as heat maps indicating the interaction strength, and positive or negative correlation between trait information and geographies sampled.
+Trait-geographic relationships for individual trait variables and constructed trait guilds were illustrated as heat maps indicating the interaction strength, and positive or negative correlation between trait information and geographies sampled.
 Model fit was assessed by plotting multivariate residuals against fitted values and plotting quantile-quantile (Q-Q) plots.
 Multivariate data were previously screened for broad trends using conditional boxplots (Zuur et al., 2010), for overdispersion and outliers by nMDS plots (Field et al., 1982) using vegan.
 All model assumptions were met.

 Results